dapetoo/simple-node/README.md

 # Overview
-This is a very simple, bare-bones NodeJS project created for you to use with Docker.
+This is a very simple, bare-bones NodeJS project created to use with Docker.

 # Local Setup
 * Install dependencies: `npm install`